 You can also join up as Citizen of the Great Barrier Reef and see what else they’re up to.

 Contribute to Eye on the Reef program

 Run by Great Barrier Reef Marine Park Authority (GBRMPA), Eye on the Reef relies on the input of day-trippers, tourists, fishers, rangers, researchers and scientists alike to gather information on reef health, marine animals and incidents for the reef’s long-term protection.
 Anyone can contribute to this program via an easy to use app that allows you to share photos and information of what you’ve seen on the reef including wildlife spotted, Crown-of-thorns starfish, pollution or coral spawning.
-All data collected allows GBRMPA to keep up-to-date with information on reef health status and trends, species distribution and early warnings of environmental impacts.
+All data collected allows GBRMPA to keep up to date with information on reef health status and trends, species distribution and early warnings of environmental impacts.

 Did you know that plastic can make coral 20 times more susceptible to disease?
 Tangaroa Blue Foundation is dedicated to the removal and prevention of marine debris under their Australian Marine Debris Initiative (AMDI).
 AMDI is an on-ground network of volunteers, communities and organisations that contribute data from rubbish collected during beach and river clean-up events to the AMDI Database, and then work on solutions to stop the flow of litter at the source.